nniikon/QuadEquationSolver/README.md

 # Usage

-Now you can start the program!
+Now you can start your program!

 ```
 .\KBADRATKA.exe